 An abbreviated need assessment processes is available for the gas utility pipeline projects identified in Table 13.1 where there are no unresolved objections or significant environmental impacts.
-Thresholds in Table 13.1 indicate the maximum project cost or scope and where a project falls into two or more categories, the lower threshold applies.
+Thresholds in Table 13.1 indicate the scope and associated maximum project cost or scope and associated maximum project cost or scope-for eligibility.and-ww.ww. where a project falls into two or more categories, the lower threshold applies.